 Families cannot receive IHC subsidies during the time a child is engaged in formal schooling, including for the purpose of supervising distance education.
-This is longstanding policy and will remain with the introduction of the new child care package.
+This is longstanding policy and remains with the introduction of the new child care package.
 Care provided while a child is completing homework does not constitute formal schooling.

 Supervision of distance education may be provided in the family home by an IHC educator as a private arrangement between the family and the service, complementary to the provision of subsidised child care.